We Are Committed To Transparency

 In order to facilitate tax benefits for contributors, as appropriate and applicable by country, the WHO Foundation works with a network of fiduciary partners to receive some contributions.
 These organizations transfer funds received from contributors to the WHO Foundation.
+In the Netherlands, the WHO Foundation is recognized as a Public Benefit Organization and has the tax designation of ANBI (ANBI Publication Requirement Standard Form).
 Their receipt of funds from the original contributor is still subject to the WHO Foundation’s Gift Acceptance Policy.

 Information on contributions ultimately received by the WHO Foundation will be shared regularly, with information including the name of the donor, the amount, and the purpose of the contribution.
 This information will be available for all donors contributing USD 100,000 or more who have provided consent for such disclosure and for contributions only after they are received by the WHO Foundation, which may not include pledges or contributions made to fiduciary partners which have not yet been transferred to the WHO Foundation.

 Since 2022, in addition to supporting these ongoing efforts, WHO Foundation has launched multiple campaigns and appeals.
 Along with WHO, we launched the Health Emergency Appeal for Ukraine, Human Kind campaign activations, as well the Appeal for the Sahel and Horn of Africa.
 In February 2023, we launched the Lifesaving Response to Earthquakes in Türkiye and the Syrian Arab Republic.